 If you can, take a short walk every 30-60 minutes if you’re stuck sitting for long periods.
 Even if you only can take a minute to move around, it will add up.
 Taking steps to keep active at work can help decrease your chances of suffering from problems like memory loss, chronic pain and fatigue, and mood troubles.
-A comfortable person is a happy and functional person– and getting comfortable is hard to achieve if you’re sedentary.
+A comfortable person is a happy and functional person– and getting comfortable and feeling happy is hard to achieve if you’re sedentary.

 Tips for Getting in More Movement at Work

 Setting alarms might be the easiest way to remember to get up and move during the workday.
 How often you set them and what they mean you’ll be doing are up to you.
 Setting an alarm at least once an hour is a common reminder to get up and get active.
 This could mean walking a lap or two through the halls.
 It could also be standing up and doing some basic stretches or bodyweight exercises near your desk.
 Just getting up and moving around, however you do it, can make a real difference.

 As a side benefit, setting periodic alarms can help keep you focused at work.
 We all experience periods where we’re unfocused or end up wasting time.
 An alarm can snap you out of a funk and encourage you to do something.
 If you’re feeling in a fog, getting moving can increase your creativity!